salex/assmnts/readme.markdown

 ### Installation (Rails 3.0 only)

-* Download Assmnts from github
+* Download/clone Assmnts from github
+* bundle install # no other gems used
 * rake db:create  #(db is configured for sqlite3)
 * rake db:load:schema
 * rake db:seed # seed loads about 10 test assessments/questions and answers.
-* bundle install # no other gems used
 * rails s

+The rake db:seed uses JSON files to populate the tables.
+Not the fastest thing in the world, but seems to work.
+If you use PostgreSql, you may have to reset the ID counter since the import sets the IDs.
 ### Basic CRUD

 You can browse through the assessments, questions and answers and have a look around.
 There is a short menu bar and a basic css layout